Layout Automation: |

 A custom Arduino based solution won't necessarily be much cheaper especially once you factor the time spent working on it.
 For my own home layout, I use both.
 I have one QSnap module, one Switch-It module and also my own Arduino-based solution.

 I went the custom route for the sake of experimenting.
-I like software, and electronics and DIY stuff for the sake of experimenting.
-Spending time figuring out all of this and playing with Arduino and electronic and integrating custom software with more or less compatible one, that's the whole game that I'm looking for.
-Using of the shelf solutions that work out of the box, that's boring!
+I like software, electronics, and DIY stuff for the sake of experimenting.
+Spending time figuring out all of this and playing with Arduino and electronics and integrating custom software with more or less compatible one, that's the whole game that I'm looking for.
+Using off the shelf solutions that work out of the box, that's boring!
 Yet I do that too because it's easier and I was curious what's available out there.

 As much as I like DIY solutions, they are not always the way to go.